 The Internet went through a period of stability with legal standards for roughly five years.
-Unfortunately, that period ended, and we’re now faced with an era best described as “The Empire Strikes Back” with apologies to Star Wars.
+Unfortunately, stability is coming to an end.
+We are now faced with an era best described as “The Empire Strikes Back” with apologies to Star Wars.

 Just who is the empire and what does it want?
 The empire can best be described as a group of governments and economic unions that have decided to make their mark on the web.
 The EU alone has or is in the process of enacting four regulations that will radically change online practices related to copyright, privacy, competition, and email law.
-In the United States, the Supreme Court has ruled states can collect sales tax for online sales from out of state retailers while states are enacting laws on a host of topics including privacy.
+In the United States, the Supreme Court has ruled states can collect sales tax for online sales from out of state retailers, overturning decades of law.
+States are also moving to enact draconian privacy laws.

-What do the changes mean to parties running businesses small and large online?
-In most cases, that your normal way of doing business must be modified to reflect a new paradigm in legal regulation – one that is at best annoying and at worst a threat to your online viability.
+What do the changes mean to parties running businesses online?
+In most cases, your normal way of doing business faces a new paradigm in legal regulation.
+One that is at best annoying and at worst a threat to your online viability.

 US Sales Tax

-Can states collect sales tax for online sales from companies that don’t have a physical presence in the state in question?
+Can states collect sales tax for online transactions from companies that don’t have a physical presence in the state in question?
 This simple question has produced decades of litigation and debate.
-After some 20 years of conflicting decisions issued by various courts, the Supreme Court stepped in to settle the matter in 2018 in a case known as South Dakota vs. Wayfair.
+The Supreme Court finally stepped in to settle the matter in 2018 in a case known as South Dakota vs. Wayfair.

-Yes, states can collect such taxes, but only if the collection isn’t excessively burdensome on the business in question, to wit, states must set thresholds of sales before companies must comply.
+Yes, states can collect such taxes.
+However, only if the collection isn’t excessively burdensome on the business in question.
+This standard effective means states must set thresholds of sales before companies must comply.
 For instance, the Supreme Court noted:

 1. The South Dakota sales tax law only requires out of state online retailers that generate sales of $100,000 plus a year or 200 transactions from the state to collect and pay sales tax.